Is Kylie Jenner Having Her Baby?

-Kylie Jenner has yet to confirm her pregnancy, but that hasn't stopped the world from theorising about all things baby.
-On Friday, rumours flew that the lip kit mogul was having her baby, and that she had went into early labour despite reportedly being due in February.
+Kylie Jenner has yet to confirm her pregnancy, but that hasn't stopped the world from theorizing about all things baby.
+On Friday, rumors flew that the lip kit mogul was having her baby, and that she had went into early labor despite reportedly being due in February.
 (That is, if you believe the alleged timeline — again, Jenner herself has not confirmed a single thing.)

 Advertisement

-The Snapchat, which was seemingly taken on an aeroplane, is captioned: "Make it home to ya one where or another."
+The Snapchat, which was seemingly taken on an airplane, is captioned: "Make it home to ya one where or another."

 Some people assumed that Scott was referring to "making it home" to see his girlfriend give birth.
 However, if that was the case, Jenner's baby would already be here: Despite what some Twitter users have claimed, that Snapchat pic is actually from December.